 Currently, we are only beginning to understand the close relationship between the marine environment and human wellbeing.
-However, the intrinsic connection between the two is clearly emerging: the seas provide us much of the food that we consume, they provide us with holiday and recreation opportunities as well as livelihood and employment opportunities.
+However, the intrinsic connection between the two is clearly emerging: the seas provide us much of the food that we consume, they provide us with holiday and recreation opportunities.
 Many of the environmental challenges facing the marine environment, however, also have negative consequences on human wellbeing.
 The ongoing climate change and associated sea-level rise are posing threats to coastal communities leading to flooding and coastal erosion.
 Increasing surface water temperatures are leading to development of harmful algal blooms posing health risks to people and their livelihoods.
 In addition, pollution is contaminating our food supply.
 As such, the connection between the health of the marine environment and human wellbeing is indisputable, both needing protection and safeguarding.